 Paul Rhodes Bakery, for example, offers a hefty 1kg seeded porridge sourdough as part of its new Mastercrafted range, Edinburgh-based Twelve Triangles Bakery has a porridge loaf on its menu, as does micro-bakery Planet Leicester Bakers, which makes it with an oat porridge to create a “moist and chewy” loaf.

-Cheung, who hosted a porridge breads masterclass at the PX+ Festival last month, offered tips on how to make a top-notch porridge bread.
+Cheung, who hosted a porridge breads masterclass at the PX+ Festival, offered tips on how to make a top-notch porridge bread.

 “I found the best way to incorporate the porridge is to firstly get as much strength in your dough as possible and go easy on your base hydration,” she explained, suggesting 70-75% hydration to start.